Encouraging Consumption of Water in School: Access, Challenges, and Strategies

 Supplanting sugary beverages with artificially sweetened ones, such as diet soda, may reduce the number of calories consumed.
 However, these beverages expel water and other, more nutritious refreshments.
 Moreover, because numerous schools depend on vending machine deals to fund store-to-school activities, they may fear losing income by eliminating soda and other beverages from the machines.

 Likewise, schools that depend on bottled water sales for benefits may hesitate to offer free drinking water.
-School approaches can be critical in making drinking water more open, yet just a few schools have such policies set up.
+School approaches can be critical in making drinking water more accessible, yet only a few schools have such policies set up.

-Most have concentrated on decreasing the accessibility and utilization of sugar-sweetened beverages.
+Most have focused on reducing the accessibility and consumption of sugar-sweetened beverages.
 Although this is imperative, these policies don't need to improve drinking water accessibility.
-A few schools have policies that discourage water utilization.
+A few schools have policies that discourage the use of water.

-For instance, some schools prohibit students from using reusable water bottles because they worry that students will consume alcoholic beverages, and others restrict water use in classrooms because of concerns about water spills and the need for restroom breaks.
+For instance, some schools prohibit students from using reusable water bottles because they worry that students will consume alcoholic beverages.
+In contrast, others restrict water use in classrooms due to concerns about water spills and the need for restroom breaks.

 Six Strategies